-As spring arrives, I look for the Mourning Cloak butterfly to make their first spring appearance.
-Mourning Cloaks are large black butterflies with iridescent blue spots along the gold-trimmed hind edge of their wings.
+Mourning Cloaks make their first appearance early in spring.
+They are large black butterflies with iridescent blue spots along the gold-trimmed hind edge of their wings.

 Mourning Cloaks are not the earliest butterflies to emerge in spring, but they are still out before most butterflies.

-The first Mourning Cloaks of the spring can emerge looking raggedy.
+The first adults of the spring emerge looking raggedy.
 The wings may be torn and worn along the edges.
 This is because of how the butterflies spend the winter.

 Mourning Cloaks don’t migrate but spend the winter in cold areas in hibernation.
 The sleep through the coldest times of the years.
 Being cold-blooded insects they can’t make enough body heat to keep themselves active through the cold season.
 But, they can be active in cold weather for short periods of time.